collaborativebioinformatics/Haploblock_Clusters/README.md

 ### Step 1:

-- Download phased vcfs from 1000 genome for one chromosome (Jedrzej)
+- [x] Download phased vcfs from 1000 genome for one chromosome (Jedrzej)
+- [x] Download recombination hotspots for chromosome (Ben)
+- [x] Make haploblock coordinate system by interpolating between recombination hotspots (Jedrzej and Ben)
-- Get the data in xcf format - understand xcf format, how haplotype information is saved in haploblocks.
+- ~~Get the data in xcf format - understand xcf format, how haplotype information is saved in haploblocks.
 Need the .hap file.
-(Minal/Elena/Umran)
+(Minal/Elena/Umran)~~
-- Get ARG-needle working on DNANexus (Ben and Minal)
+- [x] Get ARG-needle working on DNANexus (Ben and Minal)
-- Get SHAPEIT5 working on DNAnexus (Ben and Jedrzej)
+- [x] Get SHAPEIT5 working on DNAnexus (Ben and Jedrzej)
-- Get the similarity matrix (Jedrzej)
+- **Get the similarity matrix (Jedrzej)**
-- Figure out way to merge rare variants information to the haploblocks (Michael and Jedrzej)
+- [x] Figure out way to merge rare variants information to the haploblocks (Michael and Jedrzej)

         Rare variants are identified and extracted using bcftools based on a MAF threshold of less than 1%.
         The extracted variants are annotated with functional and genomic information using ANNOVAR.
         Using bedtools, these variants are mapped to haploblocks

-- Figure out way to look at cancer drivers (Michael and Elena)
+- [ ] Figure out way to look at cancer drivers (Michael and Elena)
-- Figure out way to look at MHC/HLA/TCR (Minal and Umran)
+- [x] Figure out way to look at MHC/HLA/TCR (Minal and Umran)

   Major histocompatibility complex (MHC) on chromosome 6 of the human genome is a highly complex and polymorphic region crucial for immune system function, particularly through the Human Leukocyte Antigen (HLA) region, which presents antigens to T-cells.
 We can extract the MHC variants using bcftools with view functionality, specifying ~5MB MHC regions genomic location(chr6:28510020-33480577, GRCh38), or the bed file obtained conventionally from fasta file with GRCh38 genome build.
 Alternatively, we can compare our phased haplotype blocks with existing MHC variants, using hap.py (https://github.com/Illumina/hap.py).
 Recently Shafin K. et al (2021) used a similar approach to benchmark the MHC region against the Genome in a Bottle project (GIAB) truth set (PMID: 34725481).

 ARGs provide a fine-scale map of recombination events, which is crucial for understanding the breakpoints that define MHC haplotype blocks.
 By linking ARGs with MHC haplotype blocks, researchers can better understand how recombination and inheritance patterns contribute to disease associations observed in the MHC region.
 This connection can refine disease mapping efforts, making it possible to more accurately pinpoint causal variants within haplotype blocks that influence disease susceptibility.